Go to Homepage

 Most savvy holidaymakers come to Cebu for the reefs and coral, not all destroyed by dynamite fishing.
 The Cebu region is known to offer some of the best dives in this part of Asia.
 The action is underwater.
 Serious divers will head to the balmy white-sand shores of two picturesque islands off the far north coast of Cebu, Malapascua and Bantayan.
 Malapascua, known for its thresher sharks, has a reasonable selection of resorts and eateries.
 The islands are a three-hour drive north from Cebu City and a short ferry ride.
 Ferries from Maya to Malapascua take around 30 minutes while boats from Hagnaya to Bantayan take around an hour.
 For something quicker, the waters around Olango Island (which is visible from Mactan), in particular the protected Marine Sanctuary off Gilutongan Island, offer coral and fish closer at hand.
 Or, for an upscale dive holiday with some spa pampering, consider the Badian Island Resort & Spa which is reviewed later in this article.
 Work out your geography on this Cebu Map with cities and resort locations.

-The Imperial Palace Waterpark Resort and Spa adds weight to the Mactan hotel line-up with 557 rooms and a waterpark.
-And a relative newcomer to Mactan is the sprawling Crimson Beach Resort and Spa spread over six beachfront acres.
+The Imperial Palace Waterpark Resort and Spa adds weight to the Mactan hotel line-up with 556 rooms and a waterpark, a kids’ club for the tots, and a poolside Cabana Lounge replete with flatscreen TVs and DVD players.
+Also in Mactan is the sprawling Crimson Beach Resort and Spa spread over six beachfront acres.
 Expect 250 rooms and 40 villas, 38 plunge pools and a spa with a broad menu from Shiatsu to yoga.
 Rooms start at 36sq m with balconies while Garden Suites offer 44sq m of stretch space with a 42-inch TV and a second smaller screen in the washroom for more lazy soaking entertainment.
 Beachfront villas expand to 115sq m of space – enough to swing a horse by the tail.
 For the more soberly inclined there’s the Grand Coral Ballroom that can hold up to 600 people theatre style.

 Scotty's Dive Centre (tel: [63-32] 231-5060, e-mail: dive@divescotty.com or www.divescotty.com) handles underwater adventures starting at US$50 for beginners.
 For pinstripers on the go there are ample meeting facilities, a business centre, and high-speed inroom Internet access.

-A US$8 million renovation brought fresh spring to its step some years back and the upgrades continue with a hi-tech Mactan Ballroom as the newest addition.
-Ocean Wing enjoys sea views but can get a little noisy when the pool is in action.
+A US$8 million renovation in 2013 brought fresh spring to its step some years back and the upgrades continue with a hi-tech Mactan Ballroom as the newest addition.
+Ocean Wing has its own dedicated entrance and staff, and enjoys sea views but can get a little noisy when the pool is in action.
 The bright and airy rooms, each with a balcony, are modern with Filipino touches like the woven sea-grass headboard.
 There are coffee and tea-making facilities, an iron and ironing board, a good range of toiletries and, civilly, a separate bar of soap in the shower cubicle so there's no last-minute scramble for suds.

-Next door, the pink towers of the Hilton Cebu Resort & Spa are the only seriously vertical structures you'll find on Mactan.
-The Hilton certainly provides a vivid landmark, thrusting up from the flatlands in agitated pink with a blue roof.
+Next door, the pink towers of the Mövenpick Hotel Mactan Island Cebu (formerly Hilton Cebu Resort & Spa) are the only seriously vertical structures you'll find on Mactan.
+The hotel certainly provides a vivid landmark, thrusting up from the flatlands in agitated pink with a blue roof.
 Rooms are a little on the small side at 33sq m but the views are superb with extensive seaside facilities to match.
-Both properties are just 15 minutes from the airport.

 Midway down Mactan's east coast is the Maribago Bluewater Beach Resort.
 This is a pleasant resort with freeform pool, sandy walkways and thatch-roof cottages on the beach.
 It also offers an enclosed lagoon for swimming.
 The rooms have parquet floors and some offer verandahs.
 The renovated Italian restaurant is the newest rejuvenated offering, along with a few more doubles, or “premium deluxe” rooms.
 All cottages have two double beds, which serve just two persons.
 It’s three persons maximum – when a third bed is provided.
 Cebuanos like their stretch space.

 Around the corner is Tambuli.
-This is a three-in-one resort strung along the beach.
-There's Tambuli East with standard and superior rooms, Tambuli West, with deluxe rooms, and the Cebu Beach Club with barracks-style thatch-roof cottages set in gardens.
-Tambuli East, a mock Intramuros affair with grey-stone lobby has simple but modern rooms featuring ceramic tile floors and red corrugated roofs.
+This is a once-throbbing has-been - a three-in-one resort strung along the beach.
+There's Tambuli East with standard and superior rooms, Tambuli West, with 'deluxe' rooms, and the Cebu Beach Club with barracks-style thatch-roof cottages set in gardens.
+The place has got run down and has a derelict feel with elusive contacts.
+Not for the quality conscious.

 The place is friendly but a tad rough around the edges and rooms border on the tacky with the colour scheme spanning everything from yellow and green to pink.
 There is no safe.
 Kids will enjoy the pool.
 The beach is just so-so.
 As a mid-range choice, the complex is fine and functional, especially if you have small kids.
 Try a 25 minute "seawalk" in a pressurised bubble mask with a tube feeding oxygen.

-The small and cosy Cebu White Sands at Maribago Beach resort is not far from here.
+The small and cosy Cebu White Sands Resort and Spa at Maribago Beach is not far from here.
 There are 48 rooms on offer and more in the offing.
 The place is quiet, grassy and not overrun by screaming toddlers.
 The accommodation is in two-storey white-stucco villas with dark timber balconies.
 Rooms feature parquet flooring with wrought-iron chairs and table in the balcony.

 Both TV and bathroom are small and nothing to write home about.
 The mini-bar serves Coke or San Miguel beer for just P72.
 For the safety box, however, you'll have to head to reception.
 The focal pool area is large and nicely developed.